— Aftercare Guide

 • Gently wash 1–2 times a day with lukewarm water and mild, fragrance-free soap.

-• Apply a thin layer of fragrance-free aftercare cream/lotion 2–3 times a day.
+• Apply a thin layer of fragrance-free aftercare cream or lotion 2–3 times a day.

 • Avoid using too much: your tattoo should feel hydrated, not wet.